AnyaHossaini/100daycodingchallenge/README.md

 # Day 8
 I wanted to do file I/O but like...
 I ran out of time.. oop I did make a basic schedule though so that counts ?!?!
 I guess

+# Day 9
+I regret doing this while I have school
+But I did my 1 hour after my comsi exam some how
+Its a simple game I made up which is just a whole bunch of mini games (: Play it